markolbert/ProgrammingUtilities/EFCoreUtilities/nuget-efcore.md

 }
 ```

-All the derived class does is define the path to the database via a connection string.
+All the derived class does is call the base constructor with the directory the
+derived design time factory is defined in, and then define the path to the
+database via a connection string.
 You could make other changes to the connection string at this point, too.

+**The easiest way to get the source code directory of the derived design time
+factory is by calling the protected method `GetSourceCodeDirectoryOfClass()`
+method, as shown in the example.** Otherwise you'd end up hardcoding the path,
+which is not a good idea.

-You use this with the **ef tools** like this:
+You use this with the **ef tools package** like this:

 - within the *Package Manager Console*, move into the directory where your database
 assembly is defined